robconery/prototoot/SETUP.md

 #### 3. 🐘 SQLite (Local Database)

 If you're on a Mac (which you are if you work at Buf) you have SQLite3 installed.
 If you're on Windows, [here you go](https://www.sqlite.org/download.html).
-Make sure the SQLite3 binary (`sqlite`) is in your path.
+Make sure the SQLite3 binary (`sqlite3`) is in your path.

 #### 4. ☁️ AWS CLI (For S3 Integration)
 ```bash